What is sexual harassment

 • Sharing sexually inappropriate images or videos, such as pornography or sexual gifs, with co-workers.

-• Sending suggestive letters, notes, or emails.
+• Sending suggestive letters, notes, messages, or emails.

 • Telling vulgar jokes or sexual anecdotes.